AXIS-SIM/AXISSIM-reconstruction/README.md

 # System Requirements
 MATLAB R2021b is recommended.
 All data in our publication was reconstructed using this version.

-%% # Notes
+# Notes
-%% Please refer to our paper for detailed descriptions of the reconstruction algorithm and imaging experiments.
+Please refer to our paper for detailed descriptions of the reconstruction algorithm and imaging experiments.
-%% If you encounter any issues, need assistance, or wish to access additional datasets, please contact the corresponding author.
+If you encounter any issues, please contact the corresponding author.

-%% Additional data are available upon reasonable request.
+Additional datasets are available from the corresponding author upon reasonable request.